 This is a closed meeting open to consortium partners’ management and relevant stakeholders of EU SME Centre Phase V, including European embassies, consulates, EU-funded projects and secretariat/board members from European chambers or business associations only.

-If you meet the criteria and would like to attend, please send your information to by email to Ms Xinyue Cui with the subject line before Wednesday 27 August COB.
+If you meet the criteria and would like to attend, please send your information by email to Ms Xinyue Cui with the subject line before Wednesday 27 August COB.
 You will receive a confirmation email.

 About Rhodium Group’s China Research